vinopals/Vinopal_lab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a research group based at the Centre for Nanomaterials and Biotechnology (CENAB), Faculty of Science, Jan Evangelista Purkyně University in Ústí nad Labem.
+We are a young and dynamic group based at the Centre for Nanomaterials and Biotechnology (CENAB), Faculty of Science, Jan Evangelista Purkyně University in Ústí nad Labem.
-Our research primarily focuses on the fascinating biology of tardigrades.
+Our research focuses on centrosomal and acentrosomal microtubule nucleation, neuronal cytoskeleton, and the fascinating biology of tardigrades.
-We also have an expertise in various aspects of the cytoskeleton, neuroscience, cell and molecular biology, and biochemistry.

 {% include section.html %}

 ## Principal Investigator